My Favorite Chemicals

 Sodium Perxenate (Na4XeO6*8H2O)

-Had to mention it, it's probably one of the most powerful oxidizing agent known, and most likely toxic.
+Had to mention it, it's probably one of the most powerful oxidizing agents known, and most likely toxic.

 Honorable Mentions